 The eruption of hostility flushed my cheeks.
-I caught a glimpse of my reflection in the mirror above the dresser—my eyes wild and mad and my cheeks stained with the blood of roses.
+I caught a glimpse of my reflection in the mirror above the dresser—eyes wild and mad and cheeks stained with the blood of roses.
 My lips tightened.
-Fresh tears stung my eyes, and that pissed me off even more.

 Shadow Man stood between the door and me.
 His black and muscular physique looked invulnerable.
-The heat of his gaze slammed into my scar.
+No escape there.
+The heat of his stare slammed into my scar.
 Yellow eyes expressed lust, thirst, hunger, and death.

 He crooked a finger like a hook.
 “Come here.”
 The demon’s gaze flicked sideways, settling on me with such heaviness and animosity my skin recoiled.
 “Now, or pay the consequences.”

-Anger uncoiled in my heart.
-A force of Darkness unfurled, as black as the demon before me.
+Rage uncoiled in my heart.
+A dark force unfurled within me, as black as the demon before me.
 I jerked forward, my cheeks flaming.
 My short fingernails dug into my palms.
 But I felt no pain.
 Only the slow graze of terrible rage.
-I bared my teeth in a snarl as the obscure dark power stirred within my heart: precarious, unwinding.
+I bared my teeth in a snarl as the obscure dark power stirred within my chest: precarious, unwinding.

 “Is that a threat?”
 I asked, but the tone was not mine.
-This time power flooded my voice.
+This time power and courage flooded my voice.